-(\ATTACHMENTS D AND E SHALL BE REQUIRED TO BE COMPLETED BY THE SUCCESSFUL OFFER) ATTACHMENT D LICENSE AGREEMENT ADDENDUM
+(ATTACHMENTS D AND E SHALL BE REQUIRED TO BE COMPLETED BY THE SUCCESSFUL OFFER) ATTACHMENT D LICENSE AGREEMENT ADDENDUM

-The County of Henrico, Virginia (the "County"), a political subdivision of the Commonwealth of Virginia, and CodeCombat Inc. ("Supplier"), a corporation are this day entering into an agreement for [title of wraparound contract/RFP/etc.] (the "Agreement") and, for their mutual convenience, the parties are using the standard form contract ("Ititle of Supplier's form: EULA, etc.]") provided by Supplier ("Contract").
+The County of Henrico, Virginia (the "County"), a political subdivision of the Commonwealth of Virginia, and CodeCombat Inc. ("Supplier"), a corporation, are this day entering into an agreement for [title of wraparound contract/RFP/etc.] (the "Agreement") and, for their mutual convenience, the parties are using the standard form contract ("fittle of Supplier's form: EULA, etc.]") provided by Supplier ("Contract").
 This License Agreement Addendum ("LAA"), duly signed by the County and Supplier (each a "Party"), is attached to and made a part of the Agreement and the Contract by incorporation, and with the Agreement governs the use of any and all software licensed by the County under the Agreement (the "Software") and this LAA.
-Agreement (the Software ) and this LAA.